appwrite/docs/README.md

 ?>
 ```

-All screenshots should be in PNG format and taken from a 1290x848px viewport.
-Appwrite console screenshots should display the account name `Walter O'brian` with a profile image of WO.
+All screenshots should be in PNG format and taken from a 1290 x 848 px viewport.
+Appwrite console screenshots should display the account name `Walter O'Brian` with a profile image of WO.
 Do not include any sensitive data in images.
-All screenshot of the Appwrite dashboard should support light and dark mode.
+All screenshots of the Appwrite dashboard should support light and dark mode.

 ## 🤘 Support
 At any point, if you are stuck, feel free to hop on our [Discord server](https://appwrite.io/discord) to ask questions, provide feedback, or seek collaboration!